lingui/js-lingui/website/docs/tutorials/react-patterns.md

 }
 ```

-#### Providing a context for a message
+#### Providing context for a message

-The same text elements with different contexts are extracted with different IDs.
-For example, if the word "right" uses the following two definitions in two different locations, the word is translated differently and merged back into the application as different translation entries.
+Use `context` to add more contextual information for translators.
+It also influences the ID generation: the same text elements with different contexts are extracted with different IDs.

-- correct as in "you are right"
-- direction as in "turn right"

-If the same text elements meet the following conditions, the text elements are extracted only once and use the same ID.
+See [Context](/ref/macro#context) for more details.

 ```jsx
 import { Trans } from "@lingui/macro";